What are other benefits of GPMP?

 Patients can use up to 5 services per calendar year for these services and claim the Medicare rebate , currently set at $61.80 per session,

-A chronic disease is a medical condition that is present or likely to be present for 6 months or longer.
+A chronic condition is a medical problem that is present or likely to be present for 6 months or longer.

 This includes, but isn’t limited to, conditions such as diabetes, asthma, high blood pressure, osteoporosis, kidney and liver disease, heart conditions, fatty liver, eczema, asthma.